taylanu/CMPSC473/README.md

 CMPSC473-Spring 2021.
 Taylan Unal
 Design and implementation of computer operating systems; management of various system resources: processes, memory, processors, files, input/output devices.

+# NOTE:
+None of this software is guaranteed to work, is provided as-is, no further development, maintainance, or support will be done.

 ## Projects Included:
 Project1: Address Spaces and Resource Usage Monitoring
 Project2: Malloclab